 - Text display of the offset and RMS associated with the mouse position in the graph, this updates with mouse motion over the plot.

-This button allows you to save a copy of your patch test results to a file which can then be applied to the vessel configuration files associated with all raw sonar files from the same vessel.
-You will be presented with a file selection dialog in which you choose a file path and provide a file name.
-This file name will be used to save a patch test session file and also a patch test report file (in .pdf format).
-Afterward, you will be presented with a dialog (shown below) which allows you to choose which raw sonar files you would like to apply the patch test results to.
-Clicking in the right hand list allows you to perform a standard multiselection.
+Check this option to apply the calibration results to the files in your project.
+Clicking in the right hand list allows you to perform a standard multi-selection.
 Qimera stores the total offsets in the patch test results, i.e. the value prior to the patch test with the patch test offset applied.
 For example, if your initial roll offset was 0.1 deg and your patch test evaluation came up with an additional 0.05 deg, the patch test result file will store the sum of these, i.e. 0.15 deg.
 When a patch test session file is applied to an existing vessel configuration, the offsets overwrite the values in the vessel configuration to avoid the pitfalls of accidental double application in the case where the offsets are added.
 For files that are imported at a later stage, you must apply the patch test configuration to the newly imported files as discussed in the Qimera Vessel Editor documentation.

-If you are patch testing a dual headed system, you can evaluate the offsets in the same patch test session.
-An additional view control button will be displayed in the toolbar that lets you toggle the visibility of the port and starboard heads in the sounding plot.
+If you are patch testing a multi-headed system, you can evaluate the offsets in the same patch test session.
+View control buttons will be displayed on the right side of the toolbar that lets you toggle the visibility of each of the heads in the sounding plot.

-In dual head mode, the layout of the Current Calibration and Cumulative Offsets areas will change slightly to accommodate the 2nd head, as shown below.
+In multi-head mode, the layout of the Current Calibration and Cumulative Offsets areas will change slightly to accommodate the other heads, as shown below.
 If you are working with a dual-head multibeam sonar, you will also get the Lock/Unlock button described below.
 This button will not appear for other multi-head systems.

 A second set of control widgets will appear in the Current Calibration that allows for separate control of the 2nd head.
 A second set of cumulative offsets will also be shown in the Cumulative Offsets area.
 A lock button also appears in the Current Calibration that allows the slider values to lock relative to each other such that you can establish common offsets shared by both heads, e.g. if the MRU is misaligned, both heads will appear to share a common roll offset but they will also have a residual offset relative to each other.